Tag: grow

 1) Foundation as the starting point.
 How do you view Jesus as your foundation?

 2) Can you see the foundations others might have?
-What is the weakness and/or of their foundation?
+What is the and/or strength of their foundation?

 3) Why do people look past the foundation, even of their own homes, let alone their spiritual life?